-National Donut Day is coming to a bakery near you on Friday, June 7.
+National Donut Day is Friday, June 7.
 According to USA Today, Americans eat around 10 billion donuts each year, and on National Donut Day, donut shops see a 46 percent increase in sales.
 But if you’re one who would rather bake your breakfast pastries than buy them, you could probably do with a proper kitchen that supports and fosters your baking genius.
 Whether that involves a full remodel or a simple revamp, here are some must-haves for the perfect baker’s kitchen.

 Must-Haves for the Best Baker’s Kitchen